What's Your Raashee?: Plot

 Deep within a quaint rural village, an elderly man receives a card in the mail from his youngest grandson, Yogesh Patel (Harman Baweja).
-Over in Mumbai, Yogesh's family consults an astrologer to learn if their eldest son, Jitendra "Jitu" Patel (Dilip Joshi), a debtor, will go to jail, and also give him Yogesh's birthdate to learn his future.
+Over in Mumbai, Yogesh's family consults an astrologer to learn if their eldest son, Jitendra "Jitu" Patel (Dilip Joshi), a debtor, will go to jail, and also gives him Yogesh's birthdate to learn his future.
 They are astonished to hear that Yogesh will inherit a fortune if he is married on the 20th of that month; the phone rings, and the family is overjoyed to hear that Yogesh's grandfather has made him his sole heir.

-Yogesh is successful and living in Chicago.
+Yogesh is successful and lives in Chicago.
 He gets a text message from Jitu that his father Bharat (Anjan Srivastav) had a heart attack, and rushes to Mumbai.
 When he arrives, Yogesh learns that Jitu had lied to him about Bharat, but that Jitu owes a rich man 25 million rupees for gambling debts; if Yogesh does not marry on the 20th of the month, Jitu will go to jail.
 At first Yogesh is adamant he will not marry, but Jitu tells him that he also borrowed 15 million rupees from a mob boss; his parents are unaware of this.
 Yogesh is annoyed, but agrees to marry after the gangster threatens them.
 Yogesh's uncle, Devu (Darshan Jariwala), subsequently posts a matrimonial ad with Yogesh's photo, and 176 girls reply.
 Yogesh decides that he will meet one girl from each zodiac sign.
-Meanwhile, Devu's wife Kanta asks Yogesh's father to hire a detective – she suspects that Devu is cheating on her.
+Meanwhile, Devu's wife Kanta asks Bharat to hire a detective – she suspects that Devu is cheating on her.
 When Bharat learns that the astrologer is also a detective, he hires him.
 The detective identifies Devu's mistress as a woman named Anila Kamdar.